 and they have the symbols and settings that you'll find on 95% of the multimeters on the market.
 Take note of the yellow symbols around the dial, these readings can only be performed after pressing the SHIFT button.
 The SHIFT button works the same as on a standard keyboard, you simply press it and the meter will perform and additional function, depending on where you have set the dial.

 Number 1: Hold Button.
 This button will "hold" whatever the meter reads after you have pressed it.
-This is a great feature if you need to remember the exact reading of what you're measuring or if you cannot see the multimeter whilst you're testing with the probes.
+This is a great feature if you need to remember the exact reading of what you're measuring or if you cannot see the multimeter whilst you're testing with the test lead or probes

 Number 2: AC Voltage.
 This will be your most common setting for testing voltages around the home or work.
 Depending on where you live, you will typically measure between 100-240 volts AC.